particle-iot/docs/src/content/datasheets/wi-fi/photon-2-argon-migration-guide.md

 {{!-- END do not edit content above, it is automatically generated 0fc429e8-585e-4f36-9874-e3fa37a1136e --}}

+All available PWM pins on the Photon 2 share a single timer.
+This means that they must all share a single frequency, but can have different duty cycles.

 ### CAN (Controller Area Network)

 Neither the Argon nor the Photon 2 support CAN.